As salespeople, we talk a lot about different KPIs (Key Performance Indicators) that matter to your team.

 It all starts in the prospecting stage, where the criteria has to be narrowed down, in order for the lead to be qualified, and to maximize their value once they’ve become a customer.

-Good KPIs to track in this case would be:
+Good Key Performance Indicators to track in this case would be:

 - Lead source